celestica45/Programming-Project-1/README.md

    From the results, we observe a clear performance hierarchy in the Debug build.
 In Debug mode, SIMD(XMM and YMM) provided up to 4.4× speedup over the baseline C implementation, showing the strong advantage of vectorization when compiler optimizations are disabled.
 In contrast, in Release mode, all implementations converge to nearly the same performance, with differences shrinking to within ±5%.
 This confirms that the Release compiler automatically vectorized and optimized the C version, minimizing the manual SIMD advantage.

+The x86-64 assembly implementation is faster than the plain C version because it removes overhead added by the compiler, which includes redundant instructions, bounds checks, and function call abstractions, especially in Debug mode.
+This allows for direct control over registers and memory addressing.
+Additionally, these minor performance differences may also result from how files are loaded or handled dynamically at runtime.
+For example, external file access or dynamic page loading can introduce slight variations in execution time.

 ### Low Arithmetic Intensity

   The kernel performs only two floating-point operations per iteration (one multiplication and one addition) but transfers 16 bytes of memory, with 4 bytes per element.
 There are 3 loads (B[i], C[i], and D[i]), with 1 store (A[i]) with 4 bytes each, which leads to 16 bytes.